oasisprotocol/rose-app/README.md

 ## ChatGPT Notes on mapping

-Sure, let's break down the process of mapping HMAC(privateKey, SHA256(msg)) into a 512-bit domain via ECDSA, and examine its cryptographic and algebraic properties.
+Sure, let's break down the process of mapping `HMAC(privateKey, SHA256(msg))` into a 512-bit domain via ECDSA, and examine its cryptographic and algebraic properties.

 ### Step-by-Step Process

    1. Message Hashing:
-        * Compute the SHA-256 hash of the message msg:
+        * Compute the SHA-256 hash of the message `msg`:
             * `hash=SHA-256(msg)`
         * The result is a 256-bit hash value.